Getting Started

 Metadata files are provided alongside your data and allow us to populate the Schema Browser to best describe your data.
 These files are un-editable once your data has been released via Data Central (prior to the final sign-off from the survey team, we will go through an iterative process with you to verify that the data are correct and displayed as expected.
 During that stage you are free to make changes to metadata files).

-Documentation intended for public consumption that you will want to update frequently (e.g., with detailed descriptions of analysis or version update information) should be maintained by the survey teams themselves in Data Central’s Documentation portal: Documentation Central.
-Contact us to get your team set up within the system if you have not done so already.
+Documentation intended for public use and/or subject to change (e.g., with detailed descriptions of analysis or version update information) should be maintained by the survey teams in Data Central’s Documentation portal: Documentation Central.

 Whilst we can be flexible about how we receive the data and metadata, here’s what we see as the quickest and easiest way to get your data ingested:

-3. Log in with your Data Central account at https://dev.aao.org.au/ (using the Data Central button), as this will allow you git access to the repository which stores all the metadata.
-If multiple members of the team want to be updating the metadata, have them also create Data Central accounts and login to https://dev.aao.org.au, and include their usernames in a ticket here https://jira.aao.org.au/servicedesk/customer/portal/3/create/28.
+Log in with your Data Central account at https://dev.aao.org.au/ (using the Data Central button), as this will allow you git access to the repository which stores all the metadata.
+If multiple members of the team want to be updating the metadata, have them also create Data Central accounts and login to https://dev.aao.org.au.

 Directory Structure